lnls-dig/openMMC/README.md

 	make [VERBOSE=1]

-Both a `.axf` file and a `.bin` file will be generated in the `out` folder.
+Both a `.elf` file and a `.bin` file will be generated in the `out` folder.
 You can use any one you prefer to program your processor.

 To clean the compilation files (binaries, objects and dependence files), just run

     make clean

-To make a debug build (to include symbols into axf file, turn off optimizations, etc.) add `-DCMAKE_BUILD_TYPE=Debug` option to `cmake` command.
+To make a debug build (to include symbols into elf file, turn off optimizations, etc.) add `-DCMAKE_BUILD_TYPE=Debug` option to `cmake` command.
 Example:

 	cmake ~/openmmc/ -DBOARD=afc -DVERSION=3.1 -DCMAKE_BUILD_TYPE=Debug